Robin is a former third grade teacher, has a Masters in Education, and has three children of her own.

 - Most cities have art lessons for kids.
 Arrange for a one day art lesson, or check out the art studio for supplies.
 Where we live there is a great art studio that sells every type of art product you could want.
 Our daughter loved receiving a real canvas and paints.
 Be sure to talk to the art teacher about products though, many oil paints need special cleaning supplies for the brushes.

-- We love all of the Klutz products, but one of our favorites is the I still use the pot holders that my daughter made for me, and she loves seeing that she made something that is not just in a box.
-It's perfect for 8 or 9 year olds, but is a great gift for any child ages 6–12.
-Potholders and Other Loopy Projects Kit.
+- We love all of the Klutz products, but one of our favorites is the Potholders and Other Loopy Projects Kit.
+I still use the pot holders that my daughter made for me, and she loves seeing that she made something that is not just in a box.
+It's perfect for 8- or 9-year-olds, but it's a great gift for any child ages 6–12.

 Gifts for Athletic Girls